-Did you know it is National Fraud Prevention month?
-Since preventing fraud, misuse, and compliance violations in T&E, P-Card and AP programs is a main component of our web-based application, I thought I would weigh in on a common question I hear a lot.
+since fraud prevention, misuse, and compliance violations in T&E, P-Card and AP programs are a main component of our web-based application, I thought I would weigh in on a common question I hear a lot.

 “Is it really worth the money and trouble to invest in fraud prevention?”

 The short answer is yes, but not for the reason you may think.

 Preventing fraud is always great in theory, but many only look at the hard dollars fraud prevention recovers.
 Instead, I’m asking you to look at the bigger picture: fraud takes a toll on your company culture, which is not only a priceless item, but also something that can heavily impact your company’s performance.

 Fraud Impacts Company Morale

 There will always be one bad apple in a good bunch.
 There will also always be the second apple who will try to get away with fraud because he/she has seen the bad apple get away with it too many times before.
 Now there are two people trying to defraud your company because you aren’t following up with basic fraud prevention measures, and the rest of the organization likely sees fraud happening but feels uncomfortable or conflicted about saying anything.
 What happens if it is someone’s manager or the executive leadership defrauding the company?
 For this reason alone, investing in fraud prevention is worth the money as it potentially recovers money already lost, and prevents future losses.

 Fraud Prevention isn't completely about the financial loss to your company

 Fraud is less about financial loss to your company.
 After all, this amount ends up being a small portion